kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_01_the_partnership.md

 In Chapter 2, we'll take a tour of *"The Female Garden"* — with a simple map that will change everything you think you know.

 Trust us.
 This will be eye-opening. 🌸

+---

+## Quiz

+Question: Should both partners in a marriage be equally happy?
+Answer: Yes

+Question: Is wanting to feel pleasure during intimacy selfish?
+Answer: No

+Question: Does consent mean just "allowing" something because you feel you have to?
+Answer: No

+Question: Can a woman enjoy intimacy and still be a "good wife"?
+Answer: Yes

+Question: Is tiredness only physical, or can it also be emotional?
+Answer: Yes